 CoSchedule is a great website for content planning.
 They give teams and writers incredible flexibility to schedule content creation and publishing on blogs, social media, and more.
 If your favorite writer owns a blog or website that regularly publishes content, CoSchedule might just be the tool they need.

-They’re cliche, but if your favorite writer is a coffee or tea drinker, they will love this gift.
+It’s a cliche that writers frequent coffee shops, but if your favorite writer is a coffee or tea drinker, they will love this gift.
 Not only will they be able to caffeinate themselves for daily writing sessions, they can also show off their personalities with great writer sayings.
 Just be wary of any passive-aggressive messages they may send you.
 You never know how true they could be!

 A New Laptop

 If you are willing to spend a little bit for, a new laptop can make all the difference for your writer.
 If they’ve been using the same laptop for years, they will certainly appreciate a quicker laptop with a longer battery so they focus more on the writing and less on the tech.
 Head over to our guide on the best laptops for writers for details on what to look for in a new laptop.
 You’ll want to make sure the laptop you buy has the right specs and battery life so that your favorite writer will love their gift.
+Macs are great laptops for writers due to their anti-glare screens which allow for writing outdoors.

 Below are our two favorite laptops for writers.